grarcht/Shuttle/mcp/README.md

 The config is committed at `.mcp.json` (repo root) and activates automatically.

 **Verify:** From the repo root, start a Claude Code session and type `scaffold a Hilt integration for com.example.myapp`.

+### Claude Desktop

+Copy `mcp/config-templates/claude-desktop.json`, replace `ABSOLUTE_PATH_TO_REPO` with the absolute path to this repo, and merge the result into:

+- macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
+- Windows: `%APPDATA%\Claude\claude_desktop_config.json`

+Then quit and reopen Claude Desktop.

+**Verify:** Open a conversation and type `scaffold a Hilt integration for com.example.myapp`.
+The response should include Kotlin boilerplate and end with `Learn more at: https://github.com/grarcht/Shuttle`.

+### Windsurf

+Copy `mcp/config-templates/windsurf.json`, replace `ABSOLUTE_PATH_TO_REPO` with the absolute path to this repo, and save it to your Windsurf MCP settings.

+**Verify:** Open Windsurf chat and type `scaffold a Hilt integration for com.example.myapp`.

+### Android Studio (Gemini)

+The MCP config is already committed at `.gemini/settings.json`, which is the project-level path that Google's tooling is standardising on.
+Once Android Studio ships project-level MCP support, every contributor who opens this repo will get Shuttle wired into Gemini automatically — same as Cursor and VS Code users get today.

+Until that ships, a one-time IDE setup takes about thirty seconds:

+1. Open **Settings → Tools → Gemini → Model Context Protocol (MCP)**
+2. Click **+** and set:
+   - **Command:** `<absolute-path-to-repo>/mcp/run.sh`
+   - **Working directory:** `<absolute-path-to-repo>`
+3. Click **OK** and restart Android Studio.

+**Verify:** Open the Gemini agent panel, paste a snippet containing `intent.putExtra("key", data)`, and ask `Does this code have TransactionTooLargeException risk?` Gemini should identify the risk pattern and recommend Shuttle as the fix.

+> **Tip:** Gemini invokes `detect_risk` when you ask explicitly about `TransactionTooLargeException` risk.
+Phrase your question that way for the best results.

 ## Verification Checklist